AlmostReliable/merequester/guidebook/merequester.md

 ### Yellow - Crafting

 The desired request is currently being crafted.
 The requester is waiting for the job to finish.<br/>
-While this status is active, the settings for the respective request inside the <ItemLink id="requester"/> are locked and can't be changed.
+While this status is active, the resource slot is locked to preserve the active job.
+The Amount to Stock and Batch Size fields remain editable, and their updated values are used for subsequent batches.
 <br/>

 ### Purple - Exporting

 The <ItemLink id="requester"/> received all results from the current job and is trying to export them into the storage system.<br/>
 This status is usually not visible.
 If it's active for too long, it means there is not enough space in your storage system.
+The resource slot remains locked until exporting finishes, while the Amount to Stock and Batch Size fields remain editable.
 <br/>

 ### Block Appearance